 So, what does this mean?
 Here are two takeaways from this analysis to rethink your category management strategy:

 1. Think beyond line-level pricing.
 One low-performer we looked at had very competitive pricing from their key supplier, but their average supply-cost-per-procedure was significantly higher than the national benchmark.
 Price-to-price benchmarking gives you only part of the picture; top organizations benchmark their performance at the procedure-level.
 If you don't engage your physicians to understand why they are using one product over another, you're not looking at this the right way.

 2. Have frequent, transparent discussions with your physicians.
 If you aren't able to have thoughtful conversations with your physicians to understand their preferences and engage them in cost reduction, then you are going to miss out on potential cost and quality improvements opportunities.
 Physicians should be involved with category management on a regular basis, not every two to three years when contracts are due to be renewed.

 Reducing unwarranted care variation is a meaningful cultural shift; it's challenging but rewarding when you do it right.
 Start by engaging your physicians in cost and supply utilization conversations.
 If you don't have buy-in from your docs, you won't see results.
 Next, carefully evaluate all of your pricing opportunities and engage category experts to help ensure both you and your suppliers are happy with contract terms.
 With some expert guidance and the right data to support PPI decisions, making meaningful gains in reducing unwarranted variation is well within your reach.

 Learn more about our total knee replacement analysis

-Join our supply chain experts on Tuesday, December 12 for a deeper dive into the analysis as well as next steps on how your organization can overcome the cost and quality balance.
+Check out our latest whitepaper for a deeper dive into the analysis as well as next steps on how your organization can overcome the cost and quality balance.